SpringWater42/SpringWater42/README.md

 <p align="left">-
   💻 Aspiring Full-Stack Developer |

 I’m a motivated and adaptable professional with a foundation in HTML, CSS, JavaScript, Python, Vue.js, PHP, SQL, Node.js, Bootstrap, and Oracle APEX.
-A recent Life Choices Leaders Quest graduate, I’ve strengthened my leadership, communication, and teamwork skills while building a solid base in problem-solving and adaptability.
+A recent Life Choices graduate, I’ve strengthened my communication, and teamwork skills while building a solid base in problem-solving and adaptability.

-Beyond technical expertise, I’ve gained experience supporting peers in school projects and volunteering at community events, which taught me the value of collaboration and resilience.
+Beyond technical expertise, I’ve gained experience supporting peers in projects which taught me the value of collaboration and resilience.

 ###